PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DescriptiveAnalyses.md

 ## 0) Learning Objectives
 Fundamentals of Exploratory Data Analysis, specifically you will learn to understand and apply:
-1. Data Cleaning
+1. Data Cleaning: getting your data in the right shape to analyse.
-2. Descriptive statistics: Measures of central tendency and spread
+2. Descriptive statistics: Measures of central tendency and spread.
-3. Descriptive visualisations: Measures of central tendency and spread
+3. Descriptive visualisations: Measures of central tendency and spread.

 Table of contents:
 1. Introduction: 1 hours